sampsyo/fdpo/fdpo/prompts/opt.md

 The cost of this program, according to my cost model, is {{ prog | score }}.

-For the rest of this conversation, you will be interacting with an automated system, not a human.
+For the entire conversation, the "user" is actually an automated system, not a human.
 Your messages must *only* consist of commands as described above.
 Do not write any English sentences. *Only* write the command, with no other text.
-You will then see the results of those commands or error messages.
+The user will then respond with the outputs of those commands.

-Enter your first command: